AngelReyero/LBM-MNAR/README.md

 ## Usage

-We have developed four notebooks to explore the code version of the Latent Block Model (LBM) for Missing Not at Random (MNAR) scenarios:
+We have developed five notebooks to explore the code version of the Latent Block Model (LBM) for Missing Not at Random (MNAR) scenarios:

 - **1.1-Dummy_training.ipynb:** This notebook initiates the training process for the Variational Expectation-Maximization (VEM) model, as proposed in the referenced article.
 It provides a preliminary exploration with a focus on one iteration of the VEM algorithm, offering insights into the model's early learning dynamics.